pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

     - Endpoint Service Name
     - Bootstrap Ports

 - If your Apache Kafka service is hosted on Google Cloud, follow [Set Up Self Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md) to ensure that the network connection is properly configured.
-After setup, provide the following information in the TiDB Cloud console to create the changefeedd:
+After setup, provide the following information in the TiDB Cloud console to create the changefeed:

     - ID in Kafka Advertised Listener Pattern
     - Service Attachment